SamInTheShell/nvim/README.md

 Selecting a buffer and pressing `<enter>` will switch the active window to that buffer.

 Selecting a buffer and pressing `Ctrl+x` will open the buffer in a new window below the active window.

+## Diagnostic Signs

+LSP diagnostics are displayed in the sign column (gutter) with single letter indicators:

+- `E` - Errors (red) - Code that will not compile or has critical issues
+- `W` - Warnings (yellow) - Code that works but has potential issues or style violations
+- `I` - Information (blue) - General information about the code
+- `H` - Hints (light) - Suggestions for code improvements

+These signs appear in the right column of the gutter, with git status indicators (+ ~ \_) appearing in the left column.

+Use `<space>e` to open a floating window with detailed diagnostic information for the current line.

+Use `]d` and `[d` to jump to the next and previous diagnostic respectively.

+## Misc

+- `<leader>tm` - Toggles mouse support off/on.